sotechdev/LXD.NET/README.md

 Goals:
 - Update to .NET 5.0
 - Add support / demo for VMs
-- Add support for contaienr and vm provisioning via cloud-init iso for vms.
+- Add support for container and vm provisioning via cloud-init iso for vms.

 SharpLXD is based on LXD.NET and includes the work of https://github.com/autozimu/LXD.NET https://github.com/GnicoJP/LXD.NET with thanks.